 - have delivered or terminated a pregnancy less than 6 weeks prior to the Essure placement procedure

-- are allergic to contrast media
+- have a known allergy to contrast media

 - While some patients with nickel sensitivity can tolerate Essure, physicians should discuss with their patients the potential for a reaction to the nickel component as they weigh the benefits and the risks of Essure in each individual case.